vCore420/vCoreUI/README.md

 # vCoreUI

-**vCoreUI** is a Working Project aiming for a Modern, Professional and Flexible CSS design system for web interfaces.
+**vCoreUI** is a modern, professional, and flexible CSS & JS design Libary for web interfaces.
-It includes design tokens, base styles, and reusable components all designed to make web development easy to maintain and keep consistent between projects, pages and elements.
+It includes design tokens, base styles & themes, reusable modular components, and advanced features for rapid, consistent web development.

-**Designed to Be Used in My own projects for efficientcy and constancy, but can be used how ever you would like** **any Ideas/Improvements are welcomed, this is a work in progress**
+**Designed for my own portfolio abd projects for efficiency and consistency,  but can be used however you would like.
+Ideas and improvements are welcome — this is a work in progress!**

+---

 ## Features

-- **Design Tokens** for Colours, Typography, and Shadows
+- **Design Tokens** For theme colours, typography, and shadows
-- **Theme-ready Buttons and Sliders** (dark & light)
+- **Theme-ready Buttons and Switches** (Dark & Light)
-- **Cursor Effects** Smooth Particle Cursor Effect
+- **Cursor Particle Effect**: Smooth, wispy, multi-color Particle cursor trail
-- **Liquid Glass Effect** Reusable Component
+- **Liquid Glass Effect**: Reusable glassmorphism card/component
-- Easy to extend and customize
+- **Scroll Sequence Animation**: Scroll-driven image sequence (supports ZIP-packed frames)
+- **Page Banner**: Main Page Banner to Act as a Header
+- **Slideout Menu**: Accessible, animated menu panel
+- **Demo Page**: Showcases all features and modularity
+- **Frame Packager**: Python script to convert MP4 to optimized WebP frames and ZIP them for use in scroll sequences

+---

 ## Getting Started